 - It delivers better transparency regarding incoming bids.

 - No need to integrate SDK of each partner into the app.

 - Better partner management - with header-bidding wrappers publishers receive more control over their inventory and can manage partners with ease.

-- Better compatibility with app.
+- Better compatibility with apps.

 The last word

 In-app mobile website monetization for publishers is an endless field of opportunities in 2019: starting from interactive mobile ad formats and ending with ultimately profitable app header-bidding auctions.
-These days many publishers use a combo of all these techniques, such hybrid approach will affect several valuable user metrics at once, including app profitability, fill rates, and user engagement altogether.
+These days many publishers use a combo of all these techniques, such a hybrid approach will affect several valuable user metrics at once, including app profitability, fill rates, and user engagement altogether.